hazelcast/hazelcast/hazelcast-documentation/src/JCache-APIFactory.md

 ```

 To simplify the process for the users, JCache API offers a set of helper methods collected in
-`javax.cache.configuration.FactoryBuilder`.
+`javax.cache.
+configuration.FactoryBuilder`.
 In the above configuration example, `FactoryBuilder::factoryOf` is used to create a
 singleton factory for the given instance.